 39-Hour Track Due (Year) Due (Sem.)
 Task Date Completed 1 SUM Become familiar with degree requirements as published in the Doctoral Student Handbook and Graduate Bulletin Identify any missing prerequisite courses and complete plan of study Meet with Dissertation Chair and develop a strategy for meeting program timeline requirements.
-Complete coursework as indicated in plan of study 1 FALL Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress app II I a 1 SPRING Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 SUM Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 FALL Complete coursework as indicated in plan of study Complete advisor-approved dissertation proposal and schedule a proposal meeting; submit dissertation approval form Complete IRB and other necessary permissions to conduct dissertation study 2 CDDING Consolite assessments as indicated in plant of study 2 SPRING Complete coursework as indicated in plan of study Complete analysis and write draft of findings and discussion Complete analysis and write draft of findings and discussion 3 SUM Finalize findings and analysis 50111 3 FALL Complete coursework as indicated in plan of study Schedule and hold final oral examination (dissertation defense) Submit application for graduation Complete final draft of full dissertation with APA verification Submit final dissertation to ProQuest GRADUATE!!
+Complete coursework as indicated in plan of study 1 FALL Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 1 SPRING Complete coursework as indicated in plan of study STRING Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 CLIM 2 SUM Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 EALL 2 FALL Complete coursework as indicated in plan of study Complete advisor-approved dissertation proposal and schedule a proposal meeting; submit dissertation approval form Complete IRB and other necessary permissions to conduct dissertation study 2 GDD D I G 2 SPRING Complete coursework as indicated in plan of study Complete analysis and write draft of findings and discussion 3 SUM Finalize findings and analysis 2 TALL 3 FALL Complete coursework as indicated in plan of study Schedule and hold final oral examination (dissertation defense) Submit application for graduation Complete final draft of full dissertation with APA verification Submit final dissertation to ProQuest GRADUATE!!

 60-Hour Track Due (Year) Due (Sem.)
 Task Date Completed 1 SUM Become familiar with degree requirements as published in the Doctoral Student Handbook and Graduate Bulletin Identify any missing prerequisite courses and complete plan of study Meet with Dissertation Chair and develop a strategy for meeting program timeline requirements.
-Complete coursework as indicated in plan of study 1 EALI Complete company to a indicated in plant of study 1 FALL Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 1 SPRING Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress CLIM Consulate assumption in directed in when affected as 2 SUM Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress was used united to pro- 2 FALL Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 SPRING Complete coursework as indicated in plan of study Complete advisor-approved dissertation proposal and schedule a proposal meeting; submit dissertation approval form Complete IRB and other necessary permissions to conduct dissertation study 3 SUMMER Complete coursework as indicated in plan of study Complete analysis and write draft of findings and discussion 3 FALL Complete coursework as indicated in plan of study Finalize findings and analysis 3 SPRING Complete coursework as indicated in plan of study Schedule and hold final oral examination (dissertation defense) Submit application for graduation Complete final draft of full dissertation with APA verification Submit final dissertation to ProQuest GRADUATE!!
-OKADOATE::
+Complete coursework as indicated in plan of study 1 EALI Complete coverance of indicated in plan of study 1 FALL Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 1 CDDING Complete coversavyork as indicated in plan of study 1 SPRING Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 CI D ( 2 SUM Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 FALL Complete coursework as indicated in plan of study Provide updates to Dissertation Chair and meet as needed to discuss dissertation topic and/or progress 2 SPRING Complete coursework as indicated in plan of study Complete advisor-approved dissertation proposal and schedule a proposal meeting; submit dissertation approval form Complete IRB and other necessary permissions to conduct dissertation study 3 SUMMER Complete coursework as indicated in plan of study Complete analysis and write draft of findings and discussion 3 FALL Complete coursework as indicated in plan of study Finalize findings and analysis GPP P I C 3 SPRING Complete coursework as indicated in plan of study Schedule and hold final oral examination (dissertation defense) Submit application for graduation Complete final draft of full dissertation with APA verification Submit final dissertation to ProQuest GRADUATE!!